In ‘Jalsaghar’, a stubborn landlord, a chandelier with its own story, and haunting musical soirees

 I conclude with a few remarks on the three musical soirees, which are a precious historical record of some of the great performing artists of the 1950s.
 In the first, there is the incandescent presence of Begum Akhtar singing an exquisite thumri, which brims with ache and longing for the beloved.

-The second soiree during the fateful night of the storm features a magnificent khayal composition by Salamat Ali Khan.
+The second soiree during the fateful night of the storm features a magnificent khayal composition by an old ustad (whose identity I have not been able to establish).
 His darting eyes set in a wizened and bearded face seem to warn Biswambhar of the tragedy that is to befall him very soon.

 The final concert in the reopened music room showcases a hypnotic kathak dance by Roshan Kumari, whose dazzling footwork Biswambhar rewards with his last bag of gold sovereigns.
 And for the background music score, Ray enlisted the talents of Ustad Vilayat Khan, whose melodious sitar solos embellish the most lyrical moments in the film.